Evaluation, Grading and Promotion of Students

 The Academic Record includes the unabridged documents and electronic images maintained by the Office of the Registrar that reflect the academic history of the student at Boston University.

-The student’s Official Transcript documents the student’s participation in the Modified/Decelerated curriculum, transfer into BUSM, interruptions in the student’s progress through the curriculum, and any administrative actions, including Suspension or Dismissal.
+In addition to serving as a record of courses taken and grades, the student’s Official Transcript documents the student’s participation in the Modified/Decelerated curriculum, transfer into BUSM, interruptions in the student’s progress through the curriculum, and any administrative actions including Suspension or Dismissal.

-H (Honors) Awarded only for third and fourth year clerkships and rotations and signifies that the student’s performance and achievement are outstanding.
-Consistent performance at this level throughout the curriculum is required for graduation with Academic Honors.
+Honors (H) Awarded only for third and fourth year clerkships and rotations and signifies that the student’s performance exceeds the standards of competence in that rotation.

-HP (High Pass) Awarded only for third and fourth year clerkships and rotations and indicates performance exceeding satisfactory or acceptable performance, but not at the level necessary for Honors.
+High Pass (HP) Awarded only for third and fourth year clerkships and rotations.
+Indicates performance that has consistently demonstrated competence in that rotation, but not at the level necessary for Honors.

-If a student is unable to complete a course, clerkship, or rotation due to circumstances beyond the student’s control, the student may receive an Incomplete if the student is otherwise in good standing in that course, clerkship, or rotation.
-The Course Director/Clerkship Director/Rotation Director will provide a plan for the student to complete the course.
+Incomplete (I): Due to extenuating circumstances, when one or more requirements of the course, clerkship, or rotation has not been completed, the grade of Incomplete will be assigned.
+If a student is unable to complete a required part of the course, clerkship, or rotation before the grade submission deadline, the student may receive an Incomplete if the student is otherwise progressing as expected in that course, clerkship, or rotation.
+The Course /Clerkship /Rotation Director will provide a plan for the student to complete the course.

-Grades for all completed courses will appear on the Official Transcript.
-All Incomplete and Fail grades must be remediated in order to be eligible for promotion and graduation.
+Grades for all courses will appear on the Official Transcript.
+All Incomplete and Fail grades must be remediated in order for the student to be eligible for promotion and graduation.
 Any repeated course will be listed on the transcript and the word “Repeat” will appear next to the course name.
-Courses in the first two years of the curriculum in which a student receives a grade of Fail, but is able to remediate by re-examination, will appear on the transcript as “Fail/Pass.”
-A transcript note will be made to designate that the remediation was completed by re-examination.
+Courses in the first two years of the curriculum in which a student receives a grade of Fail but is able to remediate by an additional examination will appear on the transcript as “Fail/Pass.”
+A transcript note will be made to designate that the remediation was completed by an additional examination.

-If a student fails a third or fourth year clerkship for reasons other than, or in addition to, failure of the end of clerkship examination, the student will receive a Fail grade and will be required to repeat the clerkship.
-The grade for the repeated clerkship will be calculated based on the grading criteria outlined in the course syllabus for Pass, High Pass, or Honors.
+If a student fails a third or fourth year clerkship for reasons other than or in addition to failure of the end of clerkship examination, the student will receive a Fail grade and will be required to repeat the clerkship.
+The grade for the repeated clerkship will be calculated based on the grading criteria outlined in the course syllabus for Pass, High Pass, or Honors independent of the prior Fail.
 The original Fail grade will remain on the transcript.
+The original summative evaluation narrative will be included in the MSPE, in addition to the summative evaluation from the repeated clerkship.

 Grade Reconsideration: The Module, Course, Clerkship, and Rotation Directors determine grades in consultation with the course or clerkship faculty based on the criteria described in the module or clerkship syllabus.